SettleMint

 Besu RPC nodes210Gi20Gi

-We typically run four validators in production.
-With four validators, the base total becomes 62Gi.
+Production environments commonly run four validators.
+With four validators, the base total becomes 60Gi.
 Scale this base linearly as validator counts change.

 Backup and retention sizing example